QCBSRworkshops/QCBSRworkshops.github.io/content/english/service.md

   - content: Reach out to the Coordination team if you have suggestions, comments, or questions about the QCBS R Workshop Series.
 If you would like to flag specific issues in a workshop (typos, errors, clarifications), please open an issue on GitHub to let us know!
     icon: ion-ios-list
     name: FEEDBACK
-  title: Contributing to the series
+  title: Contributions
-title: R Symposium
+title: Contributing to the QCBS R Workshop Series
 ---